Zoheb-Malik/BardieTS/README.md

 If there are any bugs, please report them at [issues](https://github.com/Zoheb-Malik/BardieTS/issues/new) for visibility.

 **Disclaimer:**
-This package utilises a third-party API that interacts with Google's Bard API.
+This package utilises a third-party API that interacts with Google's Bard API, without needing to set your own cookie token.
+The API works without needing to set your own cookie because the endpoint randomly uses pre-existing ones to send requests.
+Given the above, it is highly **not recommended** to send any personal information to the AI.

 I have no affiliation with the creation of the endpoint (<https://bard.rizzy.eu.org>).
 It is important to note that the usage of this package should ideally **not** be intended for commercial purposes or the provision of services for profit.
 BardieTS should preferably be used along the lines of educational, research, or experimental purposes only.